cisagov/prescup-web/gb/Getting_Started.md

 5. Click **Submit** when you are sure you want to submit your answers.
 6. Correct answers will change colors to **Green**.
 Incorrect answers will change colors to **Orange**.
 Fields not filled out will remain **Blue**.
 The current submission number, session time remaining, and earned challenge score are shown.

+## Practice Area

+New for President's Cup V is the [Practice Area](https://presidentscup.cisa.gov/gb/practice).
+Play challenges from past years to hone your skills before competing in this year's competition.

 ## Get Support

-New for President's Cup 2022 is an integrated support ticket system.
+President's Cup V uses an integrated support ticket system.
 Players can create support tickets from a deployed challenge or from the new Support link in the navigation bar.

 **In a deployed challenge:** below the Challenge Questions, click **Create Ticket**.
 By default, the challenge name, support code, and game are included in the new ticket.
 Complete the remaining fields (be sure to add a screenshot if applicable) and click **Submit**.